How to find the best home carer for my needs

 Private elderly care at home offers the peace of mind you deserve.
 You can be safe in the knowledge that your relative is receiving one-to-one round the clock care.

-Live-in elderly care providers can assist with your loved one’s daily routine, including help with bathing, dressing, cooking, shopping, domestic help and bill paying, getting in and out of bed, in addition to mobility inside and outside the home.
+Live-in elderly care providers can assist with your loved one’s daily routine, including help with personal care tasks such as bathing, dressing and toileting.
+As well as domestic duties such as cooking, shopping, domestic help and bill paying, getting in and out of bed, in addition to mobility inside and outside the home.
 You have the reassurance that the safety and security of your relative is our highest priority.

 More and more people are turning to live-in carers to assist with their relative’s dementia care.
 This type of home care allows your loved one to remain in familiar surroundings and still receive the dedicated support they require from our specially trained and experienced carers.

 Remaining in the comfort of their own home and having that continuity of structure and routine can have a positive impact on the care recipient’s quality of life.
-Dementia is a disorientating condition and poses difficulties with thinking, including memory loss and sometimes language difficulties, providing care in the home is very often the best solution.
+For those living with it, dementia is a disorientating condition and poses difficulties with thinking, including memory loss and sometimes language difficulties, providing care in the home is very often the best solution.